Ray0089/PSGMN/README.md

 We provide the pretrained models of objects on Linemod, which can be found at [here](https://ussteducn-my.sharepoint.com/:f:/g/personal/wuchenrui_usst_edu_cn/EuhOxm1AAOhAh108zNxiZ7UBab41UGRtjX6Z1jw0xQcGEg?e=US6rWq).

-Take the testing on `cat` as an example.
+Take the testing on `ape` as an example.

-1. Download the pretrained model of `cat` and put it to `$ROOT/model/cat/200.pkl`.
+1. Download the pretrained model of `ape` and put it to `$ROOT/model/ape/200.pkl`.
 2. Test:
     ```
-    python main_psgmn.py --class_type cat --eval True
+    python main_psgmn.py --class_type ape --eval True
-    python main_psgmn.py --class_type cat --occ True --eval True
+    python main_psgmn.py --class_type ape --occ True --eval True
     ```